chaseruskin/legoHDL/README.md

 __script__ : A user created file.
 These can be stored within legoHDL or linked to if say the script belongs to some repository where users are actively developing it.
 Scripts can be used to build/run a block, but also to more generally store common files across all blocks, like a constraint file.

-__label__ : A identifier that can be used to gather dependencies to be written to the recipe.
+__label__ : An identifier that can be used to gather dependencies to be written to the recipe.
 Default labels are @LIB, @SRC, @SIM, @SRC-TOP, @SIM-TOP.
 Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.

 __recipe__ : A list of all required files for a given block to be built from, in the  correct order needed.
 It is a file with identifying labels regarding the block and its dependencies.
 This is intended to be the "golden link" between the package management process and building a design.